IPad (1st generation)

-The device was announced and unveiled on January 27, 2010, by Steve Jobs at an Apple press event.
-On April 3, 2010, the Wi-Fi variant of the device was released in the USA, followed by the release of the "Wi-Fi + 3G" variant on April 30.
-On May 28, 2010, it was released in Australia, Canada, France, Japan, Italy, Germany, Spain, Switzerland and the UK.
+The device was announced and unveiled on January 27, 2010, by Steve Jobs, Apple's CEO, at an Apple press event.
+On April 3, 2010, the Wi-Fi variant of the device was released in the United States, followed by the release of the "Wi-Fi + 3G" variant on April 30.
+On May 28, 2010, it was released in Australia, Canada, France, Japan, Italy, Germany, Spain, Switzerland and the United Kingdom.

 The device received positive reviews from various technology blogs and publications.
 Reviewers praised the device for its wide range of capabilities and labeled it as a competitor to laptops and netbooks.
 Some aspects were criticized, including the closed nature of the operating system and the lack of support for the Adobe Flash multimedia format.
 During the first 80 days, 3 million iPads were sold.
 By the launch of the iPad 2, Apple had sold more than 15 million iPads.

-On March 2, 2011, the first generation iPad was discontinued following Apple's announcement of the iPad 2.
+On March 2, 2011, the first-generation iPad was discontinued following Apple's announcement of the iPad 2.
 Remaining stock of the first iPad were temporarily available from Apple at reduced price.